 For a free legal consultation, call (800) 537-8185

-What Are the Penalties for a Hit and Run Conviction in Alabama?
+What Are the Penalties for a Hit-and-Run Conviction in Alabama?

-Hit and run charges are either a Class C felony or a Class A misdemeanor.
+Hit-and-run charges are either a Class C felony or a Class A misdemeanor.
 In general, the driver would face felony charges if another party suffered injuries in the crash.

 According to Ala.
 Code § 13A-5-6, the penalties for a Class C felony range from: